SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/Reference/DIS_settings.md

 In this box, you can configure the format of the task references, which, in the Version editor, you can link to protocol versions.

-In the format string, you can use the “{ref}” placeholder.
+In the format string, you can use the "{ref}" placeholder.
 When, in the Version editor, you click the link button of a particular reference, that placeholder will then be replaced by the contents of the *Reference* column.

 > [!TIP]
 > See also: